Table of Contents

 Loading the code into the device

-The code upload and flashing are handled by the BB Control utility software.
-The easiest way to launch BB Control is to select your project and click on the “run” icon, directly within imperix C++ IDE.
-BB Control opens automatically and loads the executable on the connected B-Box RCP or B-Board PRO.
-Further information on BB Control can be found in Getting started with BB Control (PN139).
+The code upload and flashing are handled by the imperix Cockpit utility software.
+The easiest way to launch Cockpit is to select your project and click on the “run” icon, directly within imperix C++ IDE sd shown on the screenshot below.
+Cockpit opens automatically and loads the executable on the connected B-Box RCP or B-Board PRO.